ibm-cloud-docs/power-iaas/vpn-connections.md

 # VPN connections
 {: #VPN-connections}

 {{site.data.keyword.powerSysFull}} offers a robust Virtual Private Network (VPN) solution that is tailored with security and seamless connectivity for businesses with diverse networking requirements.
-The VPN for {{site.data.keyword.powerSys_notm}} establishes a private and encrypted communication channel between client-managed environment<!--Q2 client-managed to be confirmed by Joe--> environments and the virtual server instances that are deployed on IBM Cloud.
+The VPN for {{site.data.keyword.powerSys_notm}} establishes a private and encrypted communication channel between client-managed environment<!--Q2 client-managed to be confirmed by Joe--> and the virtual server instances that are deployed on IBM Cloud.

 There is a new method for creating a VPN connection - [Creating a Virtual Private Cloud VPN connection](/docs/allowlist/power-iaas?topic=power-iaas-VPN-connections#vpc-vpn) [Recommended]{: tag-teal}